WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Application/Methods/jsonRequest.md

 ## Description

-The `jsonRequest()` method posts a JSON object string as a request to an Enterprise or Studio Server URL in order to receive a response in JSON object string format.
+The `jsonRequest()` method posts a JSON object string as a request to a Studio or Enterprise Server URL in order to receive a response in JSON object string format.

 ## Examples